-- Options: you might find that you can’t get products in Russia that you can get in your home country, especially if you come from the EU or US.
+- Options: you might find that you can’t get products in Russia that you can get in your home country, especially if you come from a country in the European Union or the Americas.
 One major casualty of Russia’s embargo on European products was cheese.
 However, in recent years, the Russian cheese industry has gone from strength to strength, so why not try something new?

 - Lockers: When you go to a Russian supermarket, there are usually lockers by the entrance.
 This is to store any coats and bags you might have with you.

 - Alcohol: Shops do not sell alcohol between 23:00 and 08:00.
 In some cities, this ban is even longer.
 If you fancy a tipple outside that time, you’ll need to stock up beforehand or go to a restaurant or bar.

 - Separate departments: This is becoming less common, but when buying goods that need weighing, such as fruit, you might need to print a slip stating the weight to show at checkout.